NSLS-II-BMM/BeamlineManual/docs/data.rst

    dathena 2&>1 &

 at the command line.
-That incantation will suppress spurious screen messages and put Athena into the background so you can continue using the command line.
-From there, simply use `Athena's File menu
+That incantation will suppress spurious screen messages and put |athena| into the background so you can continue using the command line.
+From there, simply use |athena|'s `File menu
 <https://bruceravel.github.io/demeter/documents/Athena/import/index.html>`__
 to load data from your proposal folder.